 For the 2020/21 academic year, we have elected a dedicated Sustainability Officer.
 The Sustainability Officer replaces the previous combined role of the Equalities and Environment Officer.
 We have also nominated 2 permanent members of Students’ Union staff to act as Green Champions and to ensure that sustainability and green issues have a strong voice.

 The Sustainability Officer works to ensure that the students' union and university act in a sustainable and ethical way.
 The officer works with students' union colleagues and university to drive a sustainability culture at Aston.
 The officer leads on ethical and environmental projects and sustainability campaigns.

-Harry Sheppard - Sustainability Officer
+Arranjit Rangi - Sustainability Officer

-Richard Broome - staff management lead
+Richard Broome - Staff Management Lead

-Edward Robinson - staff Green Champion
+Nadine Al-Kudcy - Staff Green Champion

 In a challenging political and global climate, it is unions, universities, colleges and communities leading the way on sustainability.
 Students’ unions have excelled, implementing and embedding good environmental practices, while expanding their engagement with sustainability to integrate social, political and economic factors.